-easyfinancial services is the Company's financial services arm, offering short-term loans, cheque cashing, loan payment protection plans, prepaid cards and selected other financial services. easyfinancial's loans occupy a critical niche in the marketplace, bridging the gap between traditional financial institutions and pay-day lenders. easyfinancial is a logical complement to easyhome's core leasing business, leveraging on the resources of its parent, locating its kiosks within existing easyhome stores and funding its loan portfolio with the significant cash generated by the leasing business.
-At the end of 2011, easyfinancial operated 85 kiosks inside easyhome stores, one national loan office and 2 stand alone locations.
+easyfinancial services is the Company's financial services arm, offering short-term loans, loan payment protection plans and prepaid cards. easyfinancial's loans occupy a critical niche in the marketplace, bridging the gap between traditional financial institutions and pay-day lenders. easyfinancial is a logical complement to easyhome's core leasing business, leveraging on the resources of its parent and locating its initial kiosks within existing easyhome leasing.
+Initially, easyfinancial funded its loan portfolio with the significant cash generated by the leasing business but, as of October 2, 2012, easyfinancial had matured to be funded as a separate entity.
+At the end of 2012, easyfinancial operated 82 kiosks inside easyhome stores, one national loan office and 17 stand alone locations.
 The kiosks occupy approximately 200 to 300 square feet of showroom space inside an easyhome store while the stand alone locations are the sole occupants of retail locations of approximately 1,000 to 1,500 square feet.

-For the year ended December 31, 2011, the majority of easyfinancial's total revenue was generated from loan interest payments and Loan Protection Plan fees. easyfinancial offers unsecured short term instalment loans in amounts from \$500 to \$5,000 for 6 to 36 month terms with bi-weekly, semi-monthly and monthly repayment options matched to the customer's payroll cycle and generally remitted electronically via pre-authorized payments.
+For the year ended December 31, 2012, the majority of easyfinancial's total revenue was generated from loan interest payments and Loan Protection Plan fees. easyfinancial offers unsecured short term instalment loans in amounts from \$500 to \$5,000 for 6 to 36 month terms with bi-weekly, semi-monthly and monthly repayment options matched to the customer's payroll cycle and generally remitted electronically via pre-authorized payments.
 Customers can choose to repay the entire loan balance at any time during the term with no penalty.
 All easyfinancial loan customers are offered an optional Loan Protection Plan which insures the loan against their involuntary loss of employment, accident and illness, critical illness, and death.
-As a credit reporting lender, easyfinancial positions its loan products as a vehicle to rebuild credit for the credit constrained consumer.
+As a credit reporting lender, easyfinancial positions its loan products as a vehicle to rebuild credit acceptance for the credit constrained consumer.